JGCRI/pygcam/docs/source/tutorial4.rst

 Tutorial, Part 4
 ==================

-.. note:: This section is under development.

 In this part of the tutorial, we look at the queries that are defined in ``project.xml`` and the use of "rewrites" to aggregate the results in different ways.

-4.1 Queries
+4.0 Queries
 -------------
 The queries identified in the project file (or in an external file) determine which results are extracted from the GCAM database for each run of the model, and thus determine which subsequent steps (computing differences, creating charts) can be performed.

-To plot results, you must first extract them from the database using a query.
+GCAM uses an XML-based database for which queries are likewise composed in XML.
+The database is managed by the java-based ModelInterface program provided in the GCAM distribution.
+There is also a standard file called "Main_Queries.xml" that is used by ModelInterface to provide interactive access to these queries.

+``Pygcam`` executes queries by creating XML query files and invoking the ModelInterface program in "batch" (non-interactive) mode to generate CSV files.
+You can craft query files by hand, or you can use pre-existing ones in Main_Queries.xml or some other file with custom queries.

-Queries can be extracted on-the-fly from files used with ModelInterface by specifying the location of the XML file in the configuration variable ``GCAM.QueryPath`` and referencing the desired query by its defined "title".
+The queries themselves can be extracted on-the-fly from these files by specifying the location of the XML file in the configuration variable ``GCAM.QueryPath`` and referencing the desired query by its defined "title".
 (See the :ref:`query sub-command <query>` and the :doc:`pygcam.query` API documentation for more information.)
+In general, there is little need to create individual query files; anything you can run in ModelInterface can be run by ``pygcam`` as well.

-Queries can be run several ways in the latest version of GCAM:
+Queries can be run several ways in GCAM:

   #.
 If an XML database is written to disk (the default), queries can be
      run on the database using the ModelInterface.jar file, which is used by the :ref:`query sub-command <query>`.

   #.
 If the XML database is written to disk, GCAM can run the queries before
      it exits, using the same mechanism as in the option above.

   #.
 A new feature of GCAM allows it to store the XML database in memory, in
      which case it *must* be queried from within GCAM since the database will no longer exist after GCAM exits.
+This is particularly useful in large ensemble runs where you want to extract some data but don't need to keep the large databases around.

 Two configuration file parameters control this behavior.
 The variables and their default values are shown below.
-Add these to your ``~/.pygcam.cfg`` file with appropriate ``True`` or ``False`` values to configure GCAM as you wish.
+Add these to your ``.pygcam.cfg`` file with appropriate ``True`` or ``False`` values to configure GCAM as you wish.

 .. code-block:: cfg